 Apple iTV Rumours: Release date, price, specs, screen size

-Expected to launch in 2013 we bring you all the latest Apple iTV rumours from the unit's price and screen sizes to release date and specs
+With hopes for a late 2014 release, we bring you all the latest Apple iTV rumours from the unit's price and screen sizes to release date and specs

 That hasn't stopped the rumour mill from turning and with the company now looking at a change in direction the Apple iTV could be the flagship for Tim Cook and Jony Ive's brave new Apple.